mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 communication.
 When timer TO_ASSOCIATED expires, the device assumes that the flow has shut down without signaling as such, and drops state for the flow, performing any associated processing.
 When a bidirectional stop signal (see
-{{stop-signaling}}) is confirmed, the flow transitions to the closing state.
+{{stop-signaling}}) is confirmed, the flow transitions to the stopping state.

-When a flow enters the closing state, it starts a timer TO_CLOSING.
-While the stop signal should be the last packet on a flow, the TO_CLOSING timer ensures that reordered packets after the stop signal will be accounted to the flow.
+When a flow enters the stopping state, it starts a timer TO_STOP.
+While the stop signal should be the last packet on a flow, the TO_STOP timer ensures that reordered packets after the stop signal will be accounted to the flow.
 When this timer expires, the device drops state for the flow, performing any associated processing.